t2trg/security-setup-iot-devices/draft-irtf-t2trg-secure-bootstrapping.md

 association between an IoT device (node) and an online server (unlike pairing two devices for local connections over WiFi or Bluetooth).

-Thread Group commissioning {{threadcommissioning}} introduces a two phased process i.e. Petitioning and Joining.
-Entities involved are leader, joiner, commissioner, joiner router and border router.
-Leader is the first device in Thread network that must be commissioned using out-of-band process and is used to inject correct user generated Commissioning Credentials (can be changed later) into Thread Network.
-Joiner is the node that intends to get authenticated and authorized on Thread Network.
-Commissioner is either within the Thread Network (Native) or connected with Thread Network via a WLAN (External).

-Under some topologies, Joiner Router and Border Router facilitate the Joiner node to reach Native and External Commissioner, respectively.
-Petitioning begins before Joining process and is used to grant sole commissioning authority to a Commissioner.
-After an authorized Commissioner is designated, eligible thread devices can join network.
-Pair-wise key is shared between Commissioner and Joiner, network parameters (such as network name, security policy, etc.,) are sent out securely (using pair-wise key) by Joiner Router to Joiner for letting Joiner to join the Thread Network.
-Entities involved in Joining process depends on system topology i.e. location of Commissioner and Joiner.
-Thread networks only operate using IPv6.
-Thread devices can devise GUAs (Global Unicast Addresses) {{RFC4291}}.
-Provision also exist via Border Router, for Thread device to acquire individual global address by means of DHCPv6 or using SLAAC (Stateless Address Autoconfiguration) address derived with advertised network prefix.

 ## Leap-of-faith/Opportunistic Methods {#leap}